-Santa Barbara County also met the California state standards for all pollutants except for the 1-hour and 8-hour ozone standards and the 24-hour particulate matter less than 10 microns (PM10) standard.
-The state 1-hour ozone standard of 0.09 ppm (90 ppb) was exceeded on 5 days and the state 8-hour ozone standard of 0.070 ppm (70 ppb) was exceeded on 10 days.
-The California state PM10 standard of 50 micrograms per cubic meter (µg/m3) was exceeded on 16 days.
+Santa Barbara County also met the California state standards for all pollutants except for the 8-hour ozone standard and the 24-hour particulate matter less than 10 microns (PM10) standard.
+The state 8-hour ozone standard of 0.070 ppm (70 ppb) was exceeded on 7 days.
+The California state PM10 standard of 50 micrograms per cubic meter (µg/m3) was exceeded on 10 days.
 The California state arithmetic mean PM10 standard of 20 micrograms per cubic meter (µg/m3) was exceeded at 2 of the 6 stations collecting PM10 data.

 Detailed information about the ozone and particulate matter exceedances in Santa Barbara County can be found at: Summary of Days Exceeding Standards.